Megiddo Films holds to the following beliefs:

 Isaiah 55:1,2,6,7; Matthew 11:28; John 3:16-19,36; 5:40; Romans 10:13; 16:25,26 Revelation 22:17

 SIGN GIFTS – The Bible teaches that the sign gifts of the Holy Spirit were temporary.
 Sign gifts where present at points in history to confirm God’s Word.
 Speaking in tongues (known earthly languages which were not learnt by the speaker) was never the common or necessary sign of the baptism or filling of the Holy Spirit.
 The ultimate deliverance of the physical body from sickness or death awaits the consummation of our salvation in the resurrection, though God frequently chooses to answer the prayers of believers for physical healing.

 1 Corinthians 1:22; 13:8; 14:21-22; Mark 16:20

 SEPARATION – The Bible teaches that all the saved should live in such a manner as not to bring reproach upon their Savior and Lord.
-God commands His people to separate from all religious apostasy, all worldly and sinful pleasures, practices, and associations, and to refrain from all immodest and immoderate appearances, piercings, and bodily markings.
+God commands His people to separate from all religious apostasy, all worldly and sinful pleasures, practices, and to refrain from all immodest and immoderate appearances, piercings, and bodily markings.

 Lev.
 19:28; Rom.
 12:1-2; 14:13; 1 Cor.
 6:19-20; 2 Cor.
 6:14-17; 2 Tim.
 3:1-5; 1 John 2:15-17; 2 John 9-11